jmerle/inkdrop-snippets/assets/snippets-configuration.md

         content: () => format(new Date(), 'dd-MM-yyyy'),
     },

-    // Example 3: snippet with placeholders
+    // Example 3: static snippet with placeholders
     {
         trigger: 'name',
         content: 'My first name is $1:John$ and my last name is $2$',